merc1er/bchtipbot/README.md

-# Bitcoin Tipping Bot
+# BCH Tip Bot

 ## Usage

-Simply open https://t.me/BitcoinTippingBot and talk to the bot.
+Simply open https://t.me/BCHtipbot and talk to the bot.

 ### List of commands